-This limited warranty is provided by the manufacturer to the original purchaser and to any succeeding owner of the real property to which the Packaged Air Conditioner or Packaged Heat Pump (packaged unit) is originally affixed, and applies to products purchased and retained for use within the U.S.A. and Canada.
+This limited warranty is extended by American Standard Inc., to the original purchaser and to any succeeding owner of the real property to which the Air Conditioner is originally affixed, and applies to products purchased and retained for use within the U.S.A. and Canada.